Frijol/climate-change/entities.md

 * [Masdar City](https://en.wikipedia.org/wiki/Masdar_City): a planned eco-city in Abu Dhabi, intended as a cleantech research and technology hub.
 Partially built.
 * [Vauban, Freiberg, Germany](https://en.wikipedia.org/wiki/Vauban,_Freiburg): sustainable neighborhood, no cars
 * [Bayview Quarry Village](http://www.bayviewvillage.us/about_us/index.html): planned sustainable development community in the Hayward area of the East Bay (CA)
+* Ny-Alesund: a scientific community in Norway which serves as a watchtower for climate change in glaciers [Pearce, 28][Pearce]

 ## Charities
 * [Fogquest](http://www.fogquest.org/): charity in Ontario using screens to collect drinkable water from fog [Lovins, 265][Lovins]